 How many characters show before “more” on Instagram captions?

-Roughly ~125 characters are visible before captions truncate and require a tap to expand, so the hook needs to land immediately.
+Roughly ~125 characters are often visible before captions truncate and require a tap to expand.
+It can vary by device, and Reels can feel tighter because the UI competes with other overlays.

 Do Reels have a different caption limit than feed posts?